How To Make Garlic Confit | Easy And Delicious

 • Place a few sprigs of thyme on the top, then place in the oven to cook for 2 hours.

-• To serve, drop a big clove into a nourishing bowl, make salad dressings with it, or simply spread it on some toast.
+• To serve, drop a big clove into a nourishing bowl, make salad dressings with it, or simply spread it on some toast (see note 2).

 Notes

-Storage of any leftover confit should happen as soon as possible.
+Note 2: Storage of any leftover confit should happen as soon as possible.
 You’ll need to get it to room temperature first.
 To help this along you can pour the confit into a jar and sit it in a bowl with some iced water for a few minutes.
 Then, pop the lid on the jar and put it in the fridge.
 Use it up within four days and discard any leftovers.
-See the FAQ section for more details.

 Nutrition